zoubingwu/msw-auto-mock/README.md

 yarn add msw-auto-mock
 ```

-Read from you OpenAPI descriptions and output generated code:
+Read from your OpenAPI descriptions and output generated code:

 ```sh
 # can be http url or a file path on your machine, support both yaml and json.